 To review the set of available test sequences for the verification tests and potentially collect more test sequences with a variety of content.

-To review the set of newly proposed test sequences for potential inclusion in Common Test conditions and for the verification tests.

 To continue to collect new test sequences available for JVET with licensing statement.

 Annex: The list of test materials